Project overview

 Works schedule

-- Construction of the 3 SBR basins in the middle of the site
+• Construction of the 3 SBR basins along the banks of the Alzette

-- Commissioning of the biological and mechanical treatment facilities
+• Commissioning of the biological and dehydration treatment facilities, as well as the primary clarifier

 2030